nosco/hx/docs/api.md

 transformation of hiccup one doesn't have to import `hx.hiccup` as well as `hx.react`.

+#### hx.react/props=: ([& ks])

+Takes a variable number of keywords, and returns a function that will return true or false based on whether two JS objects have the same value at those keys.

+Useful when used with `react/memo`.

 #### hx.react/defnc: ([name props-bindings & body])

 This macro is just like `defn`, but shallowly converts the props object passed